Kidwelly sex cult: Investigation

 In 2010, two adult victims, one male and one female, reported the cult's abuse to the police prompting the group's arrest the same year.

 Chief Inspector Richard Lewis said the investigation by Dyfed–Powys Police "was a very protracted and complicated inquiry involving a very secretive group" that perpetrated "systematic and prolonged abuse of children" who "showed great courage" by reporting it.
 Mark Bergmanski, Detective Chief Inspector, agreed "it was a very complicated and complex inquiry".

 The safeguarding children's board at Carmarthenshire County Council lambasted all perpetrators of "systematic, secretive and prolonged sexual abuse of children".

 Sentences

-The cult's leader, Colin Batley, three female members, and a second man received prison sentences totaling 36 years, with the possibility of Colin Batley remaining in prison for life.
+The cult's leader, Colin Batley, three female members, and a second man received prison sentences totalling 36 years, with the possibility of Colin Batley remaining in prison for life.
 They were found guilty on 47 charges including rape and other sexual crimes against children after a five-week trial in February and March of 2011.
 A fourth female member was acquitted after facing a single charge of child indecency.

 The head of the Welsh complex case unit in the Crown Prosecution Service said, "all of those sentenced today are guilty of horrific crimes and therefore it is also right that they have received lengthy sentences."

 The jury deliberated for four full days, and two half days, and were offered counseling, due to the distressing nature of the offences.
 The defendants had denied the cult's existence for the entire trial.